Postgraduate Study

 NNECL are delighted that the number of care experienced students going on to study at taught postgraduate level is akin to their non care experienced peers.

-We recommend speaking with your local authority if you are eligible for support as there may be further support available to you.
-We know this isn't widely available however some local authorities may have an offer.
+We recommend speaking with your local authority to see if you are eligible for support.
+We know this isn't widely available, however some local authorities may have an offer.

 Oxford University, Care-Experienced Academic Futures